Afro-Anguillians: History

 Before the arrival of Europeans in the Caribbean, Anguilla was inhabited by Arawakan-speaking Native Americans who called the Island Malliouhana.
 Anguilla was colonized in 1650 by British settlers from Saint Kitts and thereafter become a British colony.
 The British did not encounter any Arawaks in Anguilla, but in 1656 a raid by Native Americans from one of the neighbouring islands wiped out their settlement.
 The early years were difficult for the European colonists.
 Due to increase demand for sugar in Europe, British colonizers began producing sugarcane using enslaved Africans.
+Several mixed-race mulatto slaves that were children of their masters were often willed freedom and in some cases willed land.
+In addition to the mulatto class of manumissions, there are cases of Anguillian slaves being rented for their labour to other islands and using the compensation to purchase their freedom and plots of land for paltry sums, as the land was often seen as fruitless by their previous masters.